m0nkmaster/op-done/wip-docs/features/navigation-and-analyzer.md

 # Navigation and Sample Analyzer

 ## Overview
-Add horizontal navigation to support multiple tools within OP Done, starting with the existing drum kit creator and a new sample analyzer for visualizing OP-Z annotated files.
+Add horizontal navigation to support multiple tools within Synth Tools, starting with the existing drum kit creator and a new sample analyzer for visualizing OP-Z annotated files.

 ## Features